 The finest shiitake, treasured for their spectacular flavor.
 Grown on oak logs in a natural forest habitat, hand harvested, sliced, and dried.
 A revered health food.
-Research indicates shiitake's unique polysaccharides may help to stimulate immune system strength.
+Research indicates shiitake's unique polysaccharides may benefit immune system strength.
 Mushrooms, especially dried, are the only vegetable source of vitamin D.

 Eden Sliced Shiitake Mushrooms are oak log grown on the 'shii' tree Pasania cuspidata or Quercus cuspidata, two species of central and southern Japan.
 Logs are cut in the fall at about eight inches in diameter.
 Spores are inserted in drilled holes and placed in pine forests for an ideal amount of sun, shade, and moisture.
 In about eighteen months shiitake emerge.
 The grow until the logs have largely decayed, usually four or five years.
 Eden Sliced Shiitake are hand harvested when mature.
 Stems are discarded before slicing the caps and drying.
 Slices are sorted for uniform thickness, shape and color before packing.